 Conference papers will be considered for publication in a special issue of Environmental and Resource Economics (ERE) under an expedited review process subject to the journal’s high standards for quality.
 The conference organizers welcome submissions of full papers.
 Long abstracts will be considered if they provide evidence that a full paper will be available prior to the conference (full papers are preferred).
 An honorarium will be provided for conference presenters (one author per paper) and discussants to help cover their travel expenses.
 A small number of posters will also be selected for display.
 Clearly indicate if you want your submission evaluated as a paper presentation or poster.
 Full papers are not required for posters.

 A limited number of travel awards will be available for selected graduate students and early career scholars.
 A separate online application is required for these awards.
-Applications for travel awards are due by May 31, 2017.
+Applications for travel awards will go under review beginning May 31, 2017.

 The conference organizers are: